 Driving Independence Pass on a summer or fall road trip from Denver to Aspen is a must.
-Summit elevation on the Continental Divide is 12,095 feet making it the highest paved passed in Colorado.
+Summit elevation on the Continental Divide is 12,095 feet making it the highest paved state highway in Colorado (Cottonwood Pass is the highest paved passed).
 My friend Lisa and I left Denver on our road trip and stopped in Leadville for a late lunch.
 We stopped at The Silver Llama Market and Eatery.
 Perusing the menu, I asked the gal about the green chili mac and cheese side.
 She said, “oh it’s SOOOOO good.”
 I went for that and the side of superfood apple slaw.
 Lisa opted for the tomato soup to go with her mac and cheese.
 The side order is six ounces so perfect to pair with another side for lunch.
 Both of us devoured every morsel.
 The Silver Llama is the parent company of Cookies with Altitude, my favorite cookie shop in Colorado.
 I ordered a peanut butter cookie topped with chocolate ganache, thinking I would eat a couple of bites and save some for later.
 Lisa went to the restroom before we hit the road again and when she came back, my cookie was gone.

 Luxurious Stay at Aspen’s Most Historic Hotel